dish-ui/dish-ui/README.md

 Pot UI is a library for React 17 components, it's developer-friendly and easy to use.

+Please note that after installing pot-ui, do **NOT** install other React component libraries that are not part or plugin of pot-ui, which may cause conflicts.

 Design references: **Fluent Design**, **Material Design**, **React Suite**

 ### Style